BookBytes/halliganClue/README.md

 ## TODO

-Remove characters from order w/ accusations
+- Remove characters from order w/ accusations
-Fix passageways, movements
+- Fix passageways, movements
+- Make up print-out sheets for investigator clue tracker (Juliana) for in-class live demo so everyone can try
+- After game is totally functional change player number back to 6 (and see below in would be nice)